hectordatachavez/ri_covid_SL_figures/README.md

 We used vaccination data from the District Health Information Systemn 2 (DHIS2) in Sierra Leona.
 We focused on the following antigens: BCG, Measles-Rubella 1 and 2, and Pentavalent 1 and 3.
 We compared annual coverage rates for these antigens across the years 2019, 2020, 2021, and 2022 at both national and district levels.

 The raw data on routine immunization in Sierra Leona cannot be shared.
-The datasets generated during the study will be available as supplementary files.
+The datasets generated during the study are available as supplementary files.

 ## Repository Structure